Skip to main content

 • As return values from activities

-With start parameters, we could only pass in values before workflow execution began.
+With start parameters, we could only pass in values before workflow_execution began.

 Return values from activities allowed us to pass information to a running workflow, but this approach comes with its own complications.
 One major drawback is reliance on polling.
 This means that the data needs to be stored in a third-party location until it's ready to be picked up by the activity.
 Further, the lifecycle of this activity requires management, and the activity requires manual restart if it fails before acquiring the data.